Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Multi-UAV Covert Communication System model and problem formulation

 It is evident that Willies will not set the decision threshold lower than noise variance $\sigma^2_m[n]$ or higher than $\chi_3$ to ensure that the resulting detection error probability will be less than $1$; otherwise, the detection performance would be the same as of a random guess.
 Further, we can see that $\zeta_{k,m}[n]$ is a decreasing function in the range $\sigma^2_m[n] \leq \varrho_m[n] < \chi_1$ and increasing function in the range $\chi_2 \leq \varrho_m[n] < \chi_3$ w.r.t $\varrho_m[n]$ and also behaves as a constant function when $\chi_1 \leq \varrho_m[n] < \chi_2$.
 Therefore, considering that $\zeta_{k,m}[n]$ is a continuous function of $\varrho_m[n]$, the optimal decision threshold to be set by Willie $m$ should be in the range $\chi_1 \leq \varrho_m[n] \leq \chi_2$, resulting in the minimum detection error rate

 Then, the covert communication constraint can be stated as

 wherein $\zeta^\star_{m,k}[n]$ is in \eqref{zeta_min}.

-\begin{remark} It is worth pointing out that, as per the minimum error detection rate obtained in \eqref{zeta_min}, $\zeta^\star_{m,k}[n]$ decreases with the AP's transmit power as well as the downlink channel quality but increases when UCJ's maximum AN transmission power gets increased or the quality of the interference links improves.
-Therefore, it requires to carefully design the UAVs' trajectory and the communication resources to balance transmission quality and communication covertness. \end{remark}
+\begin{remark} It is worth pointing out that, as per the minimum detection error rate obtained in \eqref{zeta_min}, $\zeta^\star_{m,k}[n]$ decreases with the AP's transmit power as well as the downlink channel quality but increases when UCJ's maximum AN transmission power gets increased or the quality of the interference links improves.
+But on the other hand, the aforementioned parameters have reverse impacts on the covert throughput metric given by \eqref{rk_lb}, reinforcing the inherent trade-off between the covertness requirement and the achievable transmission rate of the considered system.
+Therefore, this requires us to carefully design the UAVs' trajectory and the communication resources to effectively balance transmission quality and communication covertness. \end{remark}